Sierra Nevada Range, California

 Calaveras Big Trees SHP

 The more recent name "Sierra Redwood" is more appropriate and said to be less confusing.
 If you have never walked through a grove of giant sequoias, then this is an absolute must-stop.
 Pull off the highway, pay the small fee to get into the park, and take a worthy respite from your journey.
 There’s a small parking lot right at the entrance.
-There are other groves of Sequoias in Yosemite NP and further south in Sequoia NP but this grove is the most easily accessible.
+There are other groves of Sequoias in Yosemite NP and further south in Sequoia NP, plus The Trail of 100 Giants on the Western Divide Highway, but this grove is easily accessible.

 Adjacent to the parking area is a tree stump so massive, it was used as a dance floor in the late 1850s.
 A bowling alley was built on top of the body of the fallen tree.
 This tree was so large, there wasn’t a saw big enough at the time to cut through it.
 Early loggers used mining equipment known as a pump auger and drilled a layer of holes through the base of the tree to fell it where it still stands today.